Welcome to The Sealed Cladding System!

 Experts knew that differences in regional climate, regional construction methodologies, and regional building envelope needs ultimately required the locally-trained applicator to modify or eliminate many of these international provisions for better service life and performance of the product.

-In such instance a standard will require a “drain plane” behind the cladding to protect the underlying wood sub-framing members.
+In such an instance, a standard will require a “drain plane” behind the cladding to protect the underlying wood sub-framing members.
 This “drain plane” can manage minor amounts of water that would, or could, migrate through the cladding and the underlying metal lath by way of normal and anticipated cracking of the cladding plane.
-Most of water is evaporated when the sun comes out, drying the stucco surface.
-Minuscule amounts remaining simply migrates back out to the surface of the cladding at the “weep screed” placed at the foundation wall.
+Most of the water is evaporated when the sun comes out, drying the stucco surface.
+Minuscule amounts remaining simply migrate back out to the surface of the cladding at the “weep screed” placed at the foundation wall.

 Accordingly, stucco cladding systems in a harsh, damp environment need a “face barrier system” which includes proper sealants of all penetrations.
-The goal has always been to absolutely bar and prevent the passage of any water through the cladding system or around penetrations.
-With such system in place there is no need for a “drain plane” system since there is no water to “manage” behind the stucco system.
+The goal has always been to absolutely bar and prevents the passage of any water through the cladding system or around penetrations.
+With such a system in place, there is no need for a “drain plane” system since there is no water to “manage” behind the stucco system.